Willie and Marie Dixon

 It is now home to the

-Chess Records, formed and run by brothers Leonard and Phil Chess, was as company that produced and released many important singles and albums, which are now regarded as central to the blues and rock music genre.
-At one time, Chess Records was considered "America's greatest blues label" with notable acts including Muddy Waters, Howlin' Wolf, Little Walter, Etta James, Chuck Berry and Bo Diddley.
-Willie Dixon was one of the main producers, songwriters and arrangers of the signature "Chess Records Sound".
+Chess Records, formed and run by brothers Leonard and Phil Chess, was a company that produced and released many important singles and albums, which are now regarded as central to the blues and rock music genre.
+At one time, Chess Records was considered "America's greatest blues label" with notable acts including Muddy Waters, Howlin' Wolf, Little Walter, Etta James, Chuck Berry, and Bo Diddley.
+Willie Dixon was one of the main producers, songwriters, and arrangers of the signature "Chess Records Sound".

 Chess Records was based at several different locations on the south side of Chicago, Illinois.
 The most famous location was 2120 S. Michigan Avenue from around 1956 to 1967.